 Current unencumbered and unrestricted U.S Registered Nurse (RN) license

-Successfully completed (with a grade of 83 or better) a three-credit course in statistics and a three-credit course in health assessment.
+Successfully completed (with a grade of B or better) a three-credit course in statistics within the last seven years.
 If you do not meet this requirement, please contact an Admission Counselor to discuss other options for fulfilling this requirement.

 One- to two-page personal statement